 Each November, Women’s Crisis Services invites the public to learn more about violence against women and how they can support our work towards a safer community.

-This year our keynote speaker, Carolyn Cox, who joined us from Milwaukee, Wisconsin gave a very moving account of the 43 years of abuse to which she was subjected.
+In 2014, our keynote speaker, Carolyn Cox, who joined us from Milwaukee, Wisconsin gave a very moving account of the 43 years of abuse to which she was subjected.

 There really is no place like home when your life revolves around fear and trepidation.